Asamoah Gyan: Udinese

 Having signed for Udinese in 2003, he spent two years on loan at Serie B club Modena to gain match experience.
 Following some excellent displays during the 2006 World Cup, he attracted interest from Russian club Lokomotiv Moscow.
 Gyan returned to Udinese at the start of 2006, but on 17 February 2007, Udinese pulled out of a deal to sell him in the January transfer window.
-The striker was on the verge of signing a 3-year deal with Russian Club Lokomotiv Moscow for US$10.5 million, the fourth largest transfer fee in Russian football history.
+The striker was on the verge of signing a three-year deal with Russian Club Lokomotiv Moscow for US$10.5 million, the fourth largest transfer fee in Russian football history.
 "The striker Udinese targeted to replace me did not sign for them," Gyan told BBC Sport.
 "I've been told I will now have to stay in Italy for the rest of the season."

-On 10 August 2007, along with Fabio Quagliarella, Gyan signed an improved five-year contract extension to stay at Udinese until 30 June 2012 as a reward for his fine form in the 2007–08 pre-season.
+On 10 August, 2007, along with Fabio Quagliarella, Gyan signed an improved five-year contract extension to stay at Udinese until 30 June 2012, as a reward for his fine form in the 2007–08 pre-season.
 "I have decided to stay here because it is one of the top leagues in the world," Asamoah said, "There is the possibility of me playing regular football here to make me a better player.
 "I am comfortable with the new deal and I know I can help Udinese achieve things for the future".
 Gyan and Quagliarella marked their contract extensions with a brace each in Udinese's 7–0 friendly win later that evening.

-On 29 July 2007 following his impressive pre-season form, including a hat-trick in a friendly against Serie B outfit Spezia on 25 July, before Udinese sealed the long-term deal.
-Gyan scored 8 goals in 2006–07 to help the Stadio Friuli club finish in 10th place in Serie A.
+On 29 July 2007, following his impressive pre-season form, including a hat-trick in a friendly against Serie B outfit Spezia on 25 July 2007, before Udinese sealed the long-term deal.
+Gyan scored eight goals in 2006–07 to help the Stadio Friuli club finish in 10th place in Serie A.

 Gyan was dogged by injury during the 2007–08 season and never appeared for Udinese again after January 2008, having played only 13 Serie A matches and scored 3 times that season.

 Rennes

-On 11 July 2008, Gyan was signed by Ligue 1 Club Stade Rennais for 4 years on an €8 million transfer fee.
+On 11 July 2008, Gyan was signed by Ligue 1 club Stade Rennais for four years on an €8 million transfer fee.
 Gyan played 48 times for Rennes, scoring 14 goals.
-By the end of his stay at Rennes, he became a well known goal scoring figure, scoring 13 league goals in the 2009–10 season.
+By the end of his stay at Rennes, he became well known for his goal scoring abilities, scoring 13 league goals in the 2009–10 season.
 However, Gyan only played three games in Ligue 1 the following season, taking his total appearances to 53, before he departed for Sunderland.